-* Sept.
-1: “The Andy Griffith Show” begins airing on MeTV in markets that don’t already have TAGS available on local stations.
-The local markets already with TAGS might instead be getting “Mayberry R.F.D.” on MeTV.
+* Beginning Sept.
+1: “The Andy Griffith Show” has begun airing on MeTV in markets that don’t already have TAGS available on local stations.
+The local markets already with TAGS instead are getting “Mayberry R.F.D.” on MeTV.

 * Sept.
 19: There will be lots of carrying on when David “Mayberry Deputy” Browning works security at the Carriage Travel Club Grand National Rally in Pigeon Forge, Tenn.